 - Take photographs of everything related to this

 They’ll use this data, along with building regulations, to create the report.
 Any photos they take will only be used for the report, and won’t be available to the public.

 Don’t worry about any lasting impact from the visit.
 The assessor won’t need to do any tests such as drilling into your walls etc. If they need to check that you have cavity wall insulation, they’ll simply look for the drill holes, or ask to see your certificate or guarantee for the work.

 Most EPC surveys take between 30 and 45 minutes.

-EPCs were introduced in England and Wales in 2007, and they’re usually valid for 10 years.
-If you’re not sure whether you have one – or whether it’s still valid – you can use the EPC register's postcode checker to find out.
+EPCs are valid for 10 years.
+They can be re-used multiple times during this period, even if they were originally done by a previous owner.
+If you’re not sure whether you have one – or if it’s still valid – you can use the EPC register's postcode checker to find out.